 The recipes I’ve written are for small batches – so that you can eat them on the day, or within a few days of making them.
 However, if you want to store some for a bit longer, I would recommend that you put it into an airtight container in your fridge.
 I suggest that you store these sauces for no longer than a week, just to be on the safe side.

-That said, the joy of vegan barbecue sauce is that there is never any egg to worry about, so it’s less likely to go off as quickly.
-If you’re dead set on storing your sauces for longer periods of time, just be sensible and don’t eat anything that smells bad!
+That said, the joy of vegan barbecue sauce is that there is never any egg to worry about, so it’s less likely to go off as quickly - just stick to airtight containers and don’t eat anything with mould on!

 With any of these recipes, you are free to change the consistency of the barbecue sauce as you like.
 I generally lean towards a smoother, spreadable consistency, but if you like your lumps and chunks, just go ahead and chop up your ingredients a bit more roughly!